 Chris Arringdale from Kilterly, LLC explains “The biggest driver of customer loyalty is delivering on your promises”.
 Adding “If you offer something to your customer you need to fulfill that offer and make sure the customer gets out of it what they need”.

 Bret Bonnet from Quality Logo Products mentions “Besides offering an amazing product and/or customer service, we rely heavily on product mailers”.

 The kicker here is to make the mailer worth it.
-“Each quarter we send our top customers custom mailers that contain 2 or 3 products, company/industry news, and of course – coupon savings.
-The average box costs us about $15 each to create, pack, and mail – but the ROI per box is roughly 3 times that”.
+“Each quarter we send our top customers custom mailers that contain two or three products, company/industry news, and of course – coupon savings.
+The average box costs us about $15 each to create, pack, and mail – but the ROI per box is roughly three times that”.

 To stay within reason and on budget, Bret says “We keep the list of recipients somewhat limited/exclusive, and as a result, thanks to our loyal Twitter following, we often get people begging/asking to receive future mailings”.
 He adds “This scarcity has resulted in significant brand awareness”.